-The grille between buttons (a) and (1) must be kept clear, as the temperature sensors are located behind the grille.
+The grille between buttons (G) and 1 must be kept clear, as the temperature sensors are located behind the grille.

-- · Do not cover the grille. - Do not clean the grille with a vacuum cleaner, as this could damage the temperature sensors located behind the grille.
+- Do not cover the grille. - Do not clean the grille with a vacuum cleaner, as this could damage the temperature sensors located behind the grille.

 Button(s) Meaning

 AUTO Automatic mode

-- + (left and right) Temperature selection for driver and passenger sides
+• + (left and right sides) Temperature selection for the driver and front passenger sides

-Defrost
+1 Defrost

-S Manual air recirculation mode
+9 Manual air recirculation mode

 ECON Switches off air cooling

-OFF Switches off air conditioner (instead of 🔊
+OFF Switches off air conditioner (instead of 🌰)

-& Automatic air recirculation mode (instead of OFF)
+(Ch) Automatic air recirculation mode (instead of OFF)

-Button (s) Meaning
+Button(s) Meaning

--+ (in the centre) Adjusts blower speed
++ (centre buttons) Adjusts blower speed

-企 Air to the windows
+£ Air to the windows

-\equiv Air from the dashboard outlets
+Air from the dashboard outlets

-\triangle Air to the footwells
+₽ Air to the footwells

-The 1, 1 and 2 buttons (which regulate air distribution) can either be selected individually or in combination.
+The $(\textcircled{}), (\blacksquare)$ and () buttons (which regulate air distribution) can either be selected individually or in combination.

-Automatic mode AUTO
+Automatic mode (AUTO)